heptarch/heptarch.github.io/drafts/demon.md

  flat in the rowlocks and skimming the water, she and the boat one breathless motion over the skin of the ocean.

-Facing backwards, she can only see the grey light of Aberdeen, frozen in time.
+Facing backwards, she can only see the grey light of Aberdeen.
-There is a shudder, and sudden resistance; Ellen can tell from the swelling tilt of the water that they are approaching a great wave.
+There is a shudder, and sudden resistance; Ellen can tell from the swelling pitch of the water that they approach a wave.
-She begins to row furiously, but without effect.
-And then, in an eversion too quick to register, she and the boat are heading back towards the quay.
+She starts rowing furiously, without effect, and in an eversion too quick to register, she and the boat are heading back towards the quay and the frozen lights of the city.

-The sky is a rippling skin of stars;
+But she now faces the wave: The wave is like a wall of glass;
-far too many, and none of them familiar.

 Möbius

 <p align="center">